 - Call a plumber to install gas shut-off valves on each appliance so you can turn off the gas supply to that appliance if you suspect a problem.

-Avoid these potential issues by having a professional plumber install an earthquake shut-off valve on your gas line, which will automatically turn off the gas supply to your entire house if there’s a quake.
+Avoid these potential issues by having professional LA plumbers in Long Beach, California install an earthquake shut-off valve on your gas line, which will automatically turn off the gas supply to your entire house if there’s a quake.

 Checking for Gas Line Issues After an Earthquake